Leannelb/salon-app/README.md

 - **Intelligent Scheduling**: Find available time slots that match preferences
 - **Appointment Management**: View, cancel, or reschedule existing bookings
 - **Seamless Navigation**: Intuitive UI with hamburger menu and consistent header

+## Preview
+The Luxe Salon Application has been deployed to Netlify.
+Please visit https://luxe-salon-application.netlify.app/ to view the application

 ## 💻 Installation